uc-bd2k/Pilincs/README.md

 ### Modify configuration

-Modify configuration files to adjust the application to your needs:
+To adjust the application to your needs look in:
  ```
- /src/main/resource/application.properties
- /src/main/resource/application-mysql.properties
+ /src/main/resource/application.yml
  ```
  After changing properties file you need to build sources again.
 To run `mysql` profile type: